SmartCommunityHealth/cm-webmap/README.md

 ### Areas of Improvement:

-1. With more time the UI definitely needs more work to look more appealing
+1. With more time the UI definitely needs more work to look more appealing,
+2. Bug fixes

 License:
 This software is licensed under the GNU Affero General Public License Version 3, 19 November 2007.
 Find more information in the LICENSE file.